jawah/niquests/docs/user/quickstart.rst

 Now, we have a :class:`Response <niquests.Response>` object called ``r``.
 We can get all the information we need from this object.

-Requests' simple API means that all forms of HTTP request are as obvious.
+Niquests' simple API means that all forms of HTTP request are as obvious.
 For example, this is how you make an HTTP POST request::

     >>> r = niquests.post('https://httpbin.org/post', data={'key': 'value'})